StewieCho/test/q.md

 - receive a 200 response code when navigating to the domain, but the page wont load, how do you troubleshoot?
 - how to handle problems CPU 100%
 - a client has a problem with his computer and he tells you that his IP is X.X.X.X.
 Diagnose the issue
+- what if domain name could be resolved in any name servers